Electric vehicle fleet with charging infrastructure

 Research topics

-Should electric vehicles be hooked up to all charging stations at the same time, peak output of up to 500 kW is possible in principle.
-It is extremely unusual for parking garages to be set up to cope with this kind of local demand peak, and retrofitting them with the necessary equipment would be prohibitively expensive.
-In practice, however, only occasionally will vehicles be plugged in to all charge spots and drawing power at full capacity simultaneously.
-The existing facility is therefore being used to determine the peak loads that arise in day-to-day use, so as to work out the maximum values it makes sense for such an installation to be designed to meet.
+If electric vehicles are connected to all charging stations at the same time, peak outputs of over 2,000 kW are possible in principle.
+Parking garages are rarely designed for these high local loads, and retrofitting them to handle them would be very expensive.
+In practice, however, it is unlikely that vehicles will be plugged in at all charging stations simultaneously and charged at full power.
+The existing system is therefore being used to determine what the actual peak loads are in everyday operation and what maximum values an installation should reasonably be designed for.

 • Load management systems